 Using two socket cap mounting screws and washers, fix one cylinder block to the chassis through the 2 outer holes of the 4 on the frame.
 Make sure that the washer fits between the head of the socket screw and the frame.
 The copper exhaust pipe should be bent forwards and slightly up out of the way.

-The exhaust pipes are loosely screwed into the cylinder blocks, so take bending care when them not to snap the thread where it enters the cylinder block.
-Don't worry about its final Alve Rod End position at this stage.
-Check that the cylinder blocks are level to the frames, and tighten up the socket screws with the Hex wrench provided.
+The exhaust pipes are screwed into the cylinder blocks, so take care when bending them not to snap the thread where it enters the cylinder block.
+Don't worry about its final position at this stage.
+Check that the cylinder blocks are level with the tops of the frames, and tighten up the socket screws with the Allen Key provided.

-Place the slide valve onto the top of the cylinder block, so that it is covering the three holes in the centre.
+Place the slide valve onto the top of the cylinder block, so that it is covering the three holes (ports) in the centre.
 Lay one of the black valve chest 'O' rings over the slide valve, so that the slide valve is sat in the middle of the 'O' ring.
 Take one of the valve chests (either one as they are both the same), and carefully place this over the top of the slide valve, so that the valve nut fits into the slide valve, and the 'O' ring fits into the recess at the bottom of the valve chest.
 Take care here that the 'O' ring does fit into the recess as it can easily move and become trapped under the edge of the valve chest.
 Also check that the valve nut has the round side facing uppermost, and that the flat side is located in the slide valve slot.

 Using just two of the brass countersunk screws, half fit the valve chest cover so that it is offset to the outside, as shown in the opposite diagram.
 This allows you to see into the valve chest to adjust the position of the slide valve later on, when setting the timing.
 Do not fit the top valve chest 'O' ring at this stage.
+The steam inlet pipe, which is the upper and shorter copper pipe, should be left straight and pointing into the centre of the chassis.

-If you intend using a ROUNDHOUSE gas fired boiler kit and have already purchased it, now is a good time to fit the stainless steel superheater which is included with it.
-If not, you can continue construction of the chassis and fit the superheater at a later stage, but you will need to fit it before an air or steam test can be carried out.
-If you are fitting your own boiler to this chassis, the superheater is available as a separate part if required.
+If you intend using the ROUNDHOUSE HBK4 gas fired boiler kit and have already purchased it, now is a good time to fit the stainless steel superheater, which is included with it.
+If not, you can continue construction of the chassis and fit it at a later stage, but you will need to fit it before an air or steam test can be carried out.

+If you are fitting your own boiler to this chassis, the superheater is available from ROUNDHOUSE as a separate part if required.

 The superheater has a 'T' connector silver soldered to one end which connects the two cylinders.
-Slide one of the 2 hexagon union nuts onto the steam inlet pipe followed by an 'O' ring.
-Now slide one end of the superheater 'T' and loosely on screw the union nut onto it with 'O' the inside.
-The superheater should b e pointing upwards for now.
-Put a union nut and 'O' ring onto the inlet pipe of the cvlinder second and fit this to the chassis ensuring that the inlet pipe fits into the open end of the 'T'.
+Slide one of the 2BA hexagon union nuts onto the steam inlet pipe followed by an 'O' ring then, slide one end of the 'T' on and loosely screw the union nut onto it with the 'O' ring inside.
+The superheater should be pointing upwards for now.
+Put a union nut and 'O' ring onto the inlet pipe of the second cylinder and fit this cylinder as before to the chassis, ensuring that the inlet pipe fits into the open end of the 'T'.
 Loosely screw the second union nut onto the 'T' then position it centrally between the frames and tighten up both union nuts just sufficient to squeeze the 'O' rings a little.
-Do not over-tighten or you will crush and damage the rubber 'O' rings.
+Don't over tighten or you will crush and damage the rubber 'O' rings.